Anil Kant new Kerala police chief | Law-Order

 He also served as assistant director in the Intelligence Bureau before working under various designations in the state including as the chief of Vigilance and Anti-Corruption Bureau, Prisons and Correctional Services and Fire Force.

-A recipient of President's police medal for the meritorious services, Kant has only seven more months of service but may get extension as per the new guidelines regarding the appointment of the state police chief.
+A recipient of the Presidents police medal for the meritorious services, Kant has only seven more months of service but may get extension as per the new guidelines regarding the appointment of the state police chief.

-Interestingly, he is still Additional Director General of Police (ADGP) and would be promoted to the DGP rank only by the end of next moth, sources said.

 Meanwhile, Behera, who retired ending his 36 years of service, stressed the need to regulate the use of drones in the state in view of the recent terror attack in Jammu airport using the unmanned aerial vehicle.